 If you pay quarterly, your notices will be issued a month before each due date.

 Annual rates notices are issued in July.
-You can setup your own electronic rate notices through BPAY View.
+You can setup your own digital rate notices through Payreq or BPAY View.

 Having difficulty meeting your rate payments?